robertdfrench/revolving-doors/40_knock_knock/README.md

 # Knock Knock
 *Open a door and call a function in another process*

-In this lesson, we introduce a client program defined in `client.c`.
+In this lesson, we introduce a client program defined in [client.c](client.c).
 Its job is to open `server.door` and call the `answer` function inside a running `server` process.

 Opening a door is not (on the whole) different from opening other filesystem resources in UNIX.
 Perhaps you are more accustomed to using `fopen` to deal with